Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 Insider Tips:

-• Opens at 6am—one of the earliest breakfast spots in Scottsdale
+- Opens at 6:30am—one of the earliest breakfast spots in the Valley

-• Counter seating turns faster than booths if you’re solo or couple in a hurry
+- Counter seating turns faster than booths if you’re solo or a couple in a hurry

-Best For: Early risers, classic breakfast lovers, budget-conscious diners, anyone seeking authentic Scottsdale (not tourist Scottsdale)
+Best For: Early risers, classic breakfast lovers, budget-conscious diners, anyone seeking authentic no-frills breakfast (popular with Scottsdale locals who don’t mind the short drive)

-2. Matt’s Big Breakfast – Best Farm Fresh Ingredients
+2. Breakfast Club – Best Farm Fresh Ingredients

-Matt’s Big Breakfast started in downtown Phoenix in 2004 and opened this Scottsdale location in 2017.
+Breakfast Club has been a Scottsdale favorite for years.
 The concept is simple: source the best local ingredients, prepare them simply, charge fair prices, and don’t cut corners.

 💰 Price Range: $$ ($14-20 per person)